Breast Cancer Gene-Expression Miner v4.2

 Targeted prognostic analysis:

-nodal and oestrogen receptor status of the cohorts to be explored and event),
+nodal and oestrogen receptor status of the cohorts to be explored, event, on which survival analysis will be based, and splitting criterion for the gene),

 To evaluate independent prognostic impact of gene(s) relative to